apiobuild/docs/content/docs/apps/chopin/payments/index.md

 toc: true
 ---

+## Order Minimum

+Your customers' order total has to greater than the minimum amount set to be able to place the order.

 Each payment method will appear as a **button** on your store.
 If you don't add any payment options, there will be a **"Submit Order"** button.
 You can enable as many payment options as you'd like.

 Visit our [Demo Store](https://chopin.apiobuild.com/demo-store) and see how they work in real world.
 If you don't see your preferred payment methods, [Drop us a message →]({{<ref "/docs/introduction/introduction/index.md#contact-us" >}})